asta-maxx/ELECTRA-Flask/Readme.md

 	3. Pip (Python package manager)
 	•	Pip is included by default in Python installations.
 	4. Required Python Libraries
-	•	Flask, NumPy, and any other dependencies listed in requirements.txt.
+	•	Install Flask, NumPy, and other dependencies listed in requirements.txt.

 Installation Guide